-Sacred Earth Camp is a two-week environmental leadership program for Indigenous, Settler and Migrant/People of Colour youth and young adults to get to know their bio-region, learn the climate justice issues in Coast Salish territories, and grow the practical skills and spiritual practices for effective change.
+Sacred Earth Camp is a two-week residential leadership retreat for Indigenous, Settler, Migrant, and People of Colour youth and young adults (ages 13-24) to get to know their bioregion, understand the climate-justice issues in Southern British Columbia (BC), and grow the practical skills and spiritual practices necessary to bring about effective change.

-Sacred Earth Camp has run for two summers already with support from the Anglican Foundation, the Diocese of New Westminster, the Gish Peacemaker Fund and many individuals and parishes.
-Young people gathered for canoeing, cedar bark weaving, conservation biology, native plant identification, community-building and lots of fun.
+Sacred Earth Camp has run for four summers, with support from the Anglican Foundation, the Diocese of New Westminster, the Gish Peacemaker Fund, and many individuals and parishes.
+Young people from diverse backgrounds have gathered for canoeing, conservation biology, native plant identification, wildcrafting, community-building and lots of fun.

 If you are, or if you know, a young person aged 13 to 24, with a love for creation and the desire to grow new skills, watch for updates on this page or contact Salal and Cedar to learn more.